lomichael/lomichael/README.md

 <h2>About Me</h2>

 <div align="left">
-<p>I'm an incoming MSCS student at Georgia Tech with a BSCS from UC Riverside.</p>
+<p>Academically, I am an MSCS student at Georgia Tech with a BSCS from UC Riverside.</p>

-<p>Professionally, I'm upskilling in research and engineering for AI alignment and interpretability.
-I'm implementing papers and techniques in transformers, reinforcement learning, and mechanistic interpretability.
-Also, I'm learning how to scale model training to many GPUs using parallelism.</p>
+<p>Professionally, I'm interested in compilers, distributed systems, and artificial intelligence.</p>
 </div>

 <div align="left>